 - 1. The first task is to create scripts for the five basic LifeKeeper for Windows action functions:

 - Restore

 - Remove

 - Quick Check

 - Deep Check

 - Local Recovery

-- Note: "Scripts will be run from the LKSVC.EXE and LKRESMON.EXE processes, with the context (including environment variables such as PATH) from the calling process."
-Script types supported: VB Script, Perl and ksh

-- Scripts, such as .bat or .cmd, when executed via any of the supported gen app script types (VB Script, Perl or ksh) may run differently under LifeKeeper process context versus how they run as a standalone script.
+Scripts, such as .bat or .cmd, when executed via any of the supported gen app script types (VB Script, Perl or ksh) may run differently under LifeKeeper process context versus how they run as a standalone script.
 Therefore, some modifications may be required to achieve the desired results.